NAL-i5K/genomics-workspace/sphinx_doc/dashboard.md

 Finally, avoid dashes '-' in variable or field names.
 It's best that objects have the same name in the different languages/frameworks involved, but if you have a name with a dash, you cannot have the same name as a Python variable, because dashes are not permitted.
-Names are riddled with dashes in the Django app, which I convert to underscores when needed, to retain similarity.
+Names are riddled with dashes in the Django app, which I convert to underscores when needed to retain similarity.

 #### Touch devices support